RexHolmstrom/weatherapp/README.md

 # weatherapp
-A website app that will show your current locations weather
+A website app that will show your current locations weather with a nice design.